Effective reporting to improve learning

 Our workshop will help you report student learning effectively and improve communication of progress to students and parents.

-In the Indian school system, a student report card is a document issued at the end of an academic year to communicate a child's achievement across subjects.
+A student report card is a document issued periodically to communicate a child's achievement across subjects.
 In recent years, the education community has attempted to improve this report card by enhancing its clarity, meaning, and relevance.

 This workshop will help participants explore critical issues such as the purpose, usefulness, intelligibility, and value of report cards in an education system.
 It will provide teachers with essential knowledge of reporting and introduce them to different report card formats.
 The workshop will focus on two core elements of reporting − teacher comments and grades.
 Different approaches to student reporting, such as providing success experiences to all students, judging student performance against externally set minimum standards, and assessing growth over time, will also be discussed.